The Garden at 120: The Best Free Thing To Do in London

 “Oh my actual life!” slipped out of my mouth as I exited the elevators of 120 Fenchurch street.
-I turned to look at AJ, eyes widening, as exquisite, 360 degree views of London rose along the glass-lined edges with every step.
-London, in all its glory, revealed from a unique, open air terrance at the Garden at 120.
+Turning to look at AJ, eyes widening as the exquisite 360 degree views of London rise along the glass-lined edges with every step.
+London, in all its glory – blue skies included, unfolds from the exquisite open air terrace of the Garden at 120.

 5 Facts About The Garden at 120 Fenchurch Street